arnab27-cloud/smart-dust-bin/README.md

 https://thingspeak.com/

 Hardware:
-1.Arduino nano as many as you like.
-For budget used only one.
+1.{Arduino nano*1, lcd display(16 pins)*1, HC-05(bluetooth)*1, mpu-6050(gyroscope)*1,lm35(temperature)*1,soil moisture*1,hc-sr04(ultrasonic)*1} as many as you like.
+For budget used only one set.
 2.Raspberry pi zero w(has necessary bluetooth and wifi).
 3.A dust-bin preferably plastic(easy to modify).
 4.A power source for arduino and raspberry pi.
-For convenience used battery bank as it has multiple usb ports can power bth simultaneously.
+For convenience used battery bank as it has multiple usb ports can power both simultaneously.